Monteith Commons, 2931 Piedmont Rd NE, Ste. A

 The Most Common Dental Emergencies

-While the first thing you should do in the event of an urgent dental situation is contact your emergency dentist in Buckhead, sometimes that’s not always possible right away.
+While the first thing you should do in the event of an urgent dental situation is contact your emergency dentist in Buckhead Atlanta, sometimes that’s not always possible right away.
 In the meantime, here are some tips for dealing with common dental emergencies:

 Understanding the Cost of Dental Emergencies